Azure/static-web-apps-cli/readme.md

 ### Use with a local API dev server

 When developing locally on your back-end application, it might be useful to use your local API dev server, to serve your API content and benefit from the built-in features like debugging.
-In order to use SWA EMU with your local API dev server, follow these two steps:
+In order to use Static Web Apps CLI with your local API dev server, follow these two steps:

 1. Start your local API dev server (as usual).
 For example: `func start host`.
 1. Run `swa` with the `--use-api` flag of the URI provided by the API dev server, in the following format: